PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

  * Creating a temporary directory for the purpose of performing a handshake with the subprocess.
 This directory is called a "work directory".
 Learn more in sections "The handshake and the HandshakePerform class" and "The work directory". **Note**: the "work directory" in this context refers to this directory, not to the Unix concept of current working directory (`getpwd()`).
  * If the application is not SpawningKit-enabled, or if the caller explicitly instructed so, HandshakePrepare finds a free port for the worker process to listen on.
 This port number will be passed to the worker process.
  * Dumping, into the work directory, important information that the subprocess should know of.
-For example: whether it's going to be started in development or production mode, the process title to assume.
-This information is called the _spawn arguments_.
+For example: whether it's going to be started in development or production mode, the process title to assume, etc. This information is called the _spawn arguments_.
  * Calculating which exact arguments need to be passed to the `exec()` call.
 Because it's unsafe to do this after forking.

 ### The handshake and the HandshakePerform class